-Is a proven academic integrity violation listed on a student’s academic transcript?
+- Is a proven academic integrity violation listed on a student’s academic transcript?

-Where do I obtain information and reporting forms related to academic integrity at UNCG?
+- Where do I obtain information and reporting forms related to academic integrity at UNCG?

-Is there an Honor Code (HC) at UNCG?
+- Is there an Honor Code (HC) at UNCG?

-No, UNCG has an Academic Integrity Policy.
+- No, UNCG has an Academic Integrity Policy.
 An Academic Integrity Policy and an Honor Code are different.
-Unfortunately, people who came from schools with Honor Codes may have a hard time modifying that language which is why you may see it in some older university documents.
-The UNCG Student Policy Handbook contains the “official” UNCG Academic Integrity Policy and related documents so only “Academic Integrity” language is used.
+Unfortunately, people who came from schools with Honor Codes may have a hard time modifying that language.
+The Student Policy Handbook: Academic Integrity contains the “official” UNCG Academic Integrity Policy.

-What is the difference between an Academic Integrity Policy and an Honor Code?
+- What is the difference between an Academic Integrity Policy and an Honor Code?

-Typically Honor Codes only give students one chance (i.e. you cheat, you’re out), and all students must report any violations that they witness.
+- Typically Honor Codes only give students one chance (i.e. you cheat, you’re out), and all students must report any violations that they witness.
 A goal of the Academic Integrity philosophy is to educate and help students learn from their mistakes.
 Typically, the harshest sanction for a first Academic Integrity violation is an F in the course.
 A second violation mandates suspension or expulsion from the university.
 Also, students do not have to report violations, although it is encouraged because doing so helps preserve the value of a degree from UNCG and maintains fairness.